adeckmyn/bufr_filter_gts/README.md

 CONFIGURATION:
 --------------

-You will probably have to modify a few routines in /synop_extractor.py/, depending how incoming GTS data is stored.
+You will probably have to modify a few routines in **synop_extractor.py**, depending on how incoming GTS data is stored, the time window and the general location of observations.
 - **update_sqlite()** :
 in this function, you may need to adapt the directory structure for GTS input.
 At RMI, it is organised in hourly directories "YYYYMMDDHH"